grantnorwood/testing-react-with-jest/README.md

-# Testing React with Jest
+# Testing React with Jest & React Testing Library

 **Welcome to the workshop!**